 Exam SRM Sample Questions, Free and Interactive

 SRM is the data-science actuarial exam.
-Where P and FM test math and finance with actuarial framing, SRM is where you start working with the toolkit a modern actuary uses for predictive modeling: generalized linear models, decision trees, time series, principal component analysis, clustering.
-The exam style is different too.
-More conceptual, less calculation-heavy, more "which method is appropriate here" than "compute this integral."
+Where P and FM test math and finance with actuarial framing, SRM puts you in front of the toolkit a modern actuary uses for predictive modeling: generalized linear models, decision trees, time series, principal component analysis, clustering.
+The style shifts too.
+More conceptual, less calculation-heavy, more "which method fits here" than "compute this integral."

 The SOA's published SRM sample set is smaller than the older preliminaries: 66 items as of 2026, the entire publicly-released body of sample work.
-The exam is younger (introduced in its current form in 2018) and the SOA has accumulated fewer publicly-released items.
-With 66 items, the sample set works best as a final-stretch calibration tool, not as primary practice.
+The exam is younger (introduced in its current form in 2018), so the SOA has accumulated fewer publicly-released items.
+At 66 items, the sample set works best as a final-stretch calibration tool, not as primary practice.

-FreeFellow hosts all 66 inside the practice surface with worked solutions alongside, plus an original SRM bank (1,000-plus questions) for the bulk of practice.
+FreeFellow hosts all 66 in the practice surface with worked solutions alongside, plus an original SRM bank (1,000-plus questions) for the bulk of practice.
 Free, no signup to browse, no credit card.

 Start practicing Exam SRM samples